JDeBo/is311-terraform/labs/ec2-groups/README.md

 # EC2 Lab for Groups
 This lab provisions EC2 instances for students to use in small groups.
 The instances used are Amazon Linux 2, at the t2.micro size (free tier elligible).
+The plan/apply will prompt you for how many instances you wish to create, or you can specify during the command (as shown below).

 ## Usage